-Will I have enough milk to breastfeeding twins?
+Will I have enough milk?

 With two babies, more milk is removed from the breasts so more milk is made.
-The best way to make sure you establish a good supply is to feed your babies often in the early weeks and to ask someone knowledgeable to help you check that they are latched on and breastfeeding correctly.
+The best way to make sure you establish a good supply is to feed your babies often in the early weeks and to ask someone knowledgeable to help you check that they are attached and breastfeeding correctly.

-I found I was expecting twins at an antenatal scan.
-I asked if I could breastfeed them and was told that I´d have to give bottles as well.
-This upset me as I had really enjoyed breastfeeding my other two children.
+“I found out at an antenatal scan that I was expecting twins.
+I asked if I could breastfeed them and was told that I would have to give bottles as well This upset me as I’d really enjoyed breastfeeding my other two children.
 The twins were born at 36 weeks (though I nearly had them earlier than that).
-They never had bottles and I’m glad I found out in advance that it is possible to breastfeed twins.
+They never had bottles.
+I’m glad I found out in advance that it’s possible to breastfeed twins.”

 How can I breastfeed two babies?

-Confidence and the belief that it can be done are two of the most important factors in making breastfeeding twins a success.
-Attending a breastfeeding support group or workshop while you are pregnant is a good way to increase your confidence and find out where to get support locally.
+Confidence and the belief that it can be done are two of the most important factors in making breastfeeding a success.
+Attend a breastfeeding support group or workshop while you’re pregnant to increase your confidence and find out where to get support locally.
 If you have any questions after your babies are born, you’ll know who to ask.

-The twins were our first children and I thought I would like to try to breastfeed.
-I read a little and a friend invited me to watch her breastfeed.
+“The twins were our first children and I thought I’d like to try to breastfeed.
+I read a little and a friend invited me to watch her breastfeed her baby.
 Most of the mums I met at a twins club hadn’t tried, but I decided to give it a go.
 Our babies were born at 37 weeks after a straightforward labour and the hospital staff were generally encouraging.

 Twins can be fed separately or together.
 Many mums find that they do both in different situations and when their twins are at different stages of development.
 Feeding babies together can be a good way to establish a plentiful milk supply quickly and can save time.
 The rugby hold can be useful for one or both babies as well as (or instead of) the more traditional cradle position.
 While mum and each baby are still learning about breastfeeding, it may be easier to spend some time feeding separately.

-Don’t be afraid to ask for help positioning the second twin in the early days so you can have a go at feeding two babies together.
+“Don’t be afraid to ask for help positioning the Second twin in the early days so you can have a go at feeding two babies together.”

-After a couple of weeks, I got the hang of feeding lying down and that made things a lot easier at night.
-When they were a little older I managed to find a way of feeding both lying down, but you can’t do that easily with newborns.
-You get quite inventive about using different positions and doing things like answering the phone while breastfeeding.
+“After a couple of weeks, I got the hang of feeding lying down and that made things a lot easier at night.
+When they were a little older I managed to find a way of feeding both lying down but you can’t do that easily with new-borns.
+You get inventive about using different positions and doing things like answering the phone while breastfeeding.”
 Jane

-Our girls are now 17 months old and I am still enjoying breastfeeding them.
-Now they are toddlers, I tend to feed them separately, but I used to do a mixture of breastfeeding separately and together.
+“Our girls are now 17 months old and I’m still enjoying breastfeeding them.
+Now they are toddlers, I tend to feed them separately, but I used to do a mixture of breastfeeding separately and together.”
 Tracey

 What if my babies are born early?

-Twins are more likely to be born early than single babies.
-If babies are born early, their mother’s breast milk will be different to full-term milk and have specific advantages for pre-term babies.
-Breast milk reduces a baby’s chances of catching infections, some of which can be particularly serious in a pre-term baby.
+of catching infections, some of which can be particularly serious in a pre-term baby.
 If twins are born very early, they may need to be fed by tube or special cup until they are able to breastfeed.
-Expressing breast milk for premature babies can help a mother feel she is making a valuable contribution to her children’s welfare, especially as hospital staff are responsible for other aspects of their care.

-Our twins were born at 29 weeks so were in the special care baby unit.
-I knew of some of the advantages of breast milk but when I heard how my milk would protect them from NEC (necrotising enterocolitis- a very serious gut infection which is often life threatening in premature babies) that was enough on its own to start me expressing milk for them to be given by tube.
-One baby started to breastfeed at 34-35 weeks whilst the other one took a few more weeks to master it.
+“Our twins were born at 29 weeks so were in the special care baby unit.
+I knew some of the advantages of breastmilk but when I heard how my milk would protect them from NEC (necrotizing enterocolitis- a very serious gut infection which is often life threatening in premature babies) that was enough on its own to start me expressing milk for them to be given by tube.
+One baby started to breastfeed at 34-35 weeks whilst the other one took a few more weeks to master it. ”

-Won’t I be too tired?
+Won’t I be too tired to breastfeed?

-Once breastfeeding is established, it becomes easier to go out or travel with twins because breast milk is available immediately and at the right temperature.
+Once breastfeeding is established, it gets easier to go out or travel with twins because breastmilk is available immediately and at the right temperature.
 Imagine the sheer number of bottles to be washed, sterilised, made up and warmed for bottle-fed twins.
 It’s quite daunting!

 Breastfeeding involves the release of specific hormones that help a mother to feel relaxed.
 This is particularly beneficial for mums of twins who are likely to have an even busier time than other mothers.
-And breastfeeding will help your uterus (particularly enlarged after having twins) to contract back to its pre-pregnancy shape and size and will help you lose weight more quickly.
+And breastfeeding will help your uterus (particularly enlarged after having twins) to contract back to its pre-pregnancy shape and size, and will help you lose weight more quickly.

-But my family and friends want to help…
+But my family and friends want to help . .

 Grandparents or others might ask if they can help by giving a baby a bottle, but if bottles are introduced early on (or babies are fed “by the clock”) this can stop you establishing a good milk supply.
 The demand on your milk is reduced so the supply reduces.

 Sucking a teat (or dummy) is quite different to breastfeeding.
-If bottles or dummies are introduced within the first four to six weeks, this can make breastfeeding twins more difficult to establish and reduce the length of time a mother breastfeeds.
+If bottles or dummies are intro-duced within the first four to six weeks, this can make breastfeeding more difficult to establish and reduce the length of time a mother breastfeeds.
 Even small amounts of formula milk may significantly reduce the benefits of breastfeeding.

 There are lots of other things that family and friends can offer to do to help parents of newborn twins e.g. cuddling a baby, changing a nappy, offering mum a drink or sandwich, helping at bath time if needed, hanging out washing or just being supportive and encouraging.

-Twins and Multiple Births Association (TAMBA) — www.tamba.org.uk
+Twins & Multiple Births Association www.tamba.org.uk